 Usually appears in fiction (and real life) in the form of furiously whispered rumors.
 "I hear Alice and Bob don't even sleep in the same bed anymore."
 Mostly used to indicate a marriage that has hit the rocks for whatever reason—sometimes a particularly bad betrayal of a spouse, sometimes serial small betrayals, sometimes simply a marriage where the love has died over the years.

 There are a few times where this trope can be in play for other reasons.
 Sometimes there are uncomfortable sleep issues involved (snoring, etc.) and one side will be banished from the bed.
 The trope will also occur with either a Citizenship Marriage or someone who has Settled for Gay, although in those cases this may be the default state of the marriage.
 In neither case does this trope suggest the romantic problems that it will under the more stereotypical circumstances.
 In one case because the romance is fine — it's just the sleeping patterns that are bad, and in the other because there wasn't supposed to be any romance to begin with.
 Another possibility is that one or both of the couple are having medical or other problems that interfere with having a sex life.
-In even rarer cases, the married couple may be asexuals who don't find the sexless nature of their marriage an issue in the first place.

 Note that characters who are implied to have sex and simply aren't shown sleeping in the same bed for propriety reasons are covered under Sleeping Single, although nowadays, the default assumption tends to be that a couple that doesn't sleep in the same bed falls under this trope, unless sex between the two is explicitly mentioned on camera.
 However, for this wiki's purposes, the reverse holds—unless it's explicitly mentioned that it's a Sexless Marriage, it goes under Sleeping Single.
 If it's subverted, then there still needs to be an explicit mention somewhere in the work itself that the couple is thought to be in a Sexless Marriage.

 If sex is not included in a marital relationship in order to demonstrate the purity of the love the couple has, or due to some other restriction such as a Self-Imposed Challenge, it should go under Chastity Couple.